 - Lake San Cristobal – Located near Lake City, this pristine lake offers some of the calmest, bluest waters around.

 Check out more of our favorite places to SUP in the Centennial State.

 Experience a bit of nostalgia with Friday nights at the drive-in.
-In total, there are eight remaining drive-ins in the state of Colorado.
+In total, there are seven remaining drive-ins in the state of Colorado.
 Enjoy the last bit of summer evenings and drive your car to one of these Colorado drive-in theatres.

 - 88 Drive-in Theatre (Denver)